 Monitoring current social developments is a primary objective of the social sciences.
 The department supports the social sciences in this task by providing comprehensive resources to describe and analyse social change.
 In addition, the department supports German universities and research institutions in achieving gender equality by providing comprehensive information on the topic, advising them on the topic and evaluating measures in this area.
 We conduct research in the area of survey methology as well as on contemporary social processes and topics.

 The International Survey Team is part of the Department of Data and Research on Society (DRS) at GESIS and supports three international survey programs, namely the International Social Survey Programme (ISSP), the European Social Survey (ESS), and the Comparative Study of Electoral Systems (CSES).
 Across the three survey programs, our tasks involve different activities associated with questionnaire- and survey-design, survey implementation in the German context, and data management, maintenance, and documentation.
-The team also hosts the Secretariats of the ISSP and the CSES studies (the latter in conjunction with the Institute for Social Research, Michigan).
-The Secretariats are responsible for the management, and coordination of the international programs, project promotion, event organisation, and liaising with collaborators.
+The team also hosts the secretariat of the CSES study (in conjunction with the Institute for Social Research, Michigan).
+The secretariat is responsible for the management, and coordination of the international programs, project promotion, event organisation, and liaising with collaborators.

 Our team is also committed to international and comparative research in a range of areas: